 - Systematic risk affects a large number of securities in the market.
 Conversely, unsystematic risk affects securities of a particular company.

-- Systematic risk can be eliminated through several ways like hedging, asset allocation and diversification.
-As opposed to unsystematic risk that can be eliminated through portfolio diversification.
+- Systematic risk can be eliminated through several ways like hedging, asset allocation, As opposed to unsystematic risk that can be eliminated through portfolio diversification.

 - Systematic risk is divided into three categories, i.e. Interest risk, market risk and purchasing power risk.
 Unlike unsystematic risk, which is divided into two broad category business risk and financial risk.